FarhanaAntora/Web_Automation_OrangeHRM/README.md

 1. Check that the system is running a compatible web browser.
 2. Set up an automation testing framework such as Selenium.
 3. Install JDK Version 11 or later.
-4. Instal an Integrated Development Environment (IDE) such as Intelij or Eclipse.
+4. Install an Integrated Development Environment (IDE) such as Intelij or Eclipse.

 ## Maven Project
 To manage dependencies and build processes smoothly, create a Maven project and implement automation.